saiyam1814/DevOpsRoadmap2022/atir-nayab/10-04-2022/stateful.md

 # persistent volumes and persistent volume claims

-persistent volumes act as an abtraction layer ot save the user from going into the details of how storage is managed and provisioned by each cloud provider. by definition statefulsets are the most frequent users of persistent volumes since they need permanent storage of their pods.
+persistent volumes act as an abstraction layer to save the user from going into the details of how storage is managed and provisioned by each cloud provider. by definition statefulsets are the most frequent users of persistent volumes since they need permanent storage of their pods.

 a persistent volume claim is a request to use a persistent volume. if we are to use the pods and nodes analogy, then consider persistent volumes as the nodes and persistent volume claims as the pods that use the node resources.